 However, as with any DNS nameserver, there are also privacy concerns because the growing number of free services are really being driven by data gathering.
 The only way to bypass nameservers completely is to use a VPN provider’s infrastructure.
 The point of even mentioning them is that using an alternative might be faster than the ISP but come at the expense of less privacy.

-Available on 126.96.36.199 and 188.8.131.52, unique in offering an alternative DNS service without the website logging found on almost every rival.
+Available on 126.96.36.199 and 188.8.131.52, DNS.Watch is unique in offering an alternative DNS service without the website logging found on almost every rival.
 We quote: “We’re not interested in shady deals with your data.
 You own it.
 We’re not a big corporation and don’t have to participate in shady deals.
-We’re not running any ad network or anything else where your DNS queries could be of interest for us.”is
+We’re not running any ad network or anything else where your DNS queries could be of interest for us.”

 Now part of Cisco, the primary is 184.108.40.206 with a backup on 220.127.116.11.
 Home users can simply adjust their DNS to point at one of the above but OpenDNS also offers the service wrapped up in three further tiers of service, Family Shield, Home, and VIP Home.
 Each comes with varying levels of filtering and security, parental control and anti-phishing protection.